-Whether South Africa opt for de Bruyn or Markram, they will still have at least one newcomer to the XI come Thursday.
+Even if Markram is made to wait, South Africa will still have at least one newcomer to the XI come Thursday.
 Heino Kuhn is set to partner stand-in skipper Elgar at the top of the order which means half of South Africa's top four will be fairly inexperienced.
 Hashim Amla, with 103 Test caps, will bat at No.3 with Temba Bavuma and JP Duminy at No.5 and 6 respectively.

 South Africa can call on seniority in the bowling department, though.
 Vernon Philander was passed fit after sustaining an ankle injury during a county stint at Sussex.
 His availability was particularly pleasing to Domingo, who regards Philander as among the tougher prospects for batsmen.